-Part of the rural character of ballan is open space dwellings with substantial setbacks from the street.
+Part of the rural character of Ballan is open space dwellings with substantial setbacks from the street.
 The proposed units are not in keeping with open space and spacious setbacks.
 The vegetation removal is concerning There is a large mature gum tree that should be retained and accommodated in the driveway Planned Removal of a tree on the Atkinson St nature strip is also not consistent with Council protection policies.

-Officer's Response: Ballan based on the Ballan Strategic Framework is identified to have more of a township characteristic than rural characteristics, future development near the railway lines encourages medium to density housing to be developed amongst other facilities such as educational and recreational, meeting the demands of the growth for housing supply and services.
-The proposed vegetation removal will be within the subject site's property boundaries, the trees located on Council's nature strip have high retention values and will not be removed from their location.
-The applicant will also be planting additional trees on Council land.
+Officer's Response: The Ballan Strategic Framework is identified to have more of a township characteristic than rural characteristics.
+Future development near the railway lines encourages medium density housing to be developed.
+The proposed vegetation removal will be within the subject site's property boundaries, whilst trees located on Council's nature strip have high retention values and will not be removed.
+The applicant will also be planting additional trees on Council's road reserve.